Addendum for Infection Prevention and Control within Neonatal Settings (NNU)

 - two or more cases of colonisation with the same organism; linked in time and place are identified

-Assigning staff to nurse only infected/colonised neonates may also be required.
+Assigning a dedicated team to care for infected or colonised neonates may also be required.
 During outbreaks or incidents the ratio of staff to neonates may need to increase and it may be necessary to restrict admissions to the area.
+Prior to closing or restricting a neonatal unit, communication must be agreed across neonatal services and risk assessed.

 4.3 Personal care of neonates